GTCS Learning for Sustainability Training Courses

 “Our school is in a beautiful situation and we’ve got shielings all over, which means that we can be out and about, we can be doing literacy, drama, maths, we can be making all the links with farming culture, and it’s very relevant.
 The course has really made me question how we use the outdoors and helped me to understand how we can have that fluid nature of learning.
 Sometimes we can be too structured and too contrived in our planning and learning.”
 Local Headteacher

 In 2014 the Shieling Project became the first organisation to be accredited to deliver this year long masters level programme.
 Through in-depth workshops and supported inquiry back in school, the programme fosters teachers’ capacity to become leaders in Learning for Sustainability.
-The course involves four weekends over the year at our lovely site with food and accommodation included.
-Our fourth cohort will start in May 2019 – please get in touch if you are interested.
+The course involves two long weekends (April and October) at our lovely site with fun, food and accommodation included.
+Our fourth cohort will start in April 2019 – please get in touch if you are interested.